-Chapter 6, Part I describes in detail the types of income that are included and excluded and how assets and income from assets are handled.
+Chapter 6, Part lof this ACOP describes in detail the types of income that are included and excluded and how assets and income from assets are handled.
 Any assets and income reported by the family must be verified.
 This part provides BHA policies that supplement the general verification procedures specified in Part I of this chapter.